Skip to main content

 Attaching Images

-Drag and drop images into the chat:
+Drag and drop images into the chat, or use Cmd+V to paste from your clipboard:

 • Up to 5 images per message